Peabody (dance): Background

 Soon after the introduction of the foxtrot in 1914, two variations developed: a slow version done at about forty measures per minute and a fast version done at more than fifty measures per minute.
 In England, the fast foxtrot was called the quickstep; in America it was called the Peabody, named after a New York policeman, Lieutenant William Frank Peabody (1873-1939).
-He was a portly, but good-natured, bachelor who, despite his considerable weight, was light on his feet and who loved to dance.
+He was a good-natured man, husband, father, who was light on his feet and who loved to dance.
 A popular member of New York ragtime dancing circles, he especially enjoyed dancing the fast foxtrot, which was gaining popularity in 1915.
-Because of his huge girth, however, Officer Peabody was unable to hold his partner directly in front of him, so he held her on his right side in a manner known as the English or the right-outside position.
+Because he was married, Officer Peabody would hold his partner on his right side in a manner known as the English or the right-outside position.
 The dance that came to be called the Peabody was thus based on an unusual dance position for the partners, which led to some unique steps and floor patterns.
 The dance of the International School known as the Quickstep evolved from the Peabody -- according to oral legend, dancers from England saw it while visiting the United States, in attempting to reconstruct it, composed new elements to fill in for what they didn't remember.
 Thus, the Peabody and the Quickstep bear little resemblance to each other, although some of the steps are the same.